GarciaInes/Scrum-Mastering/README.md

 //

 ### How to contribute to an Open-Project
+Please stick with the folder and file structure, adjust the content you want to add in line with those.

 A guide to making open source contributions, for first-timers and for veterans.
 [Check this!](https://opensource.guide/how-to-contribute/)

 You may be new to GitHub, is a simple way to collaborate on content across multiple files and folders, without overriding each other work and building upon each other ideas.
 See below to get started: